hantczak/StudentDataStorage/README.md

 # Student Data Storage
 <!-- ABOUT THE PROJECT -->
 ## 🎓 About The Project 🎓
 Student Data Storage, which is a REST API with hexagonal architecture, developed using Spring Framework.
 During creation of the application I did my best to follow both Clean Code and SOLID principles, and have used design patterns and technologies that constitute the backbone of modern web development.
-These are: Spring Boot, Spring Data JPA, Lombok.JUnit and Mockito were used for testing.
+These are: Spring Boot, Spring Data JPA, Lombok.
+JUnit and Mockito were used for testing.
 Application is connected to the PostgreSQL, serving as a database.
 App enables not only adding and searching for students and their grades, but also calculating their averages, sorting results and many more.

 ### 🔨 Built With 🔨